shivamsherje/Finishline-clone/README.md

 The Finish Line Inc operates as a specialty apparel store.
 The Company offers sandals, boots, shoes, socks, shirts, shorts, pants, jackets, hats, gloves, bags, sunglasses, and shoe care products.

 ## Description
 This project is the clone of the frontend website of Finishline.
-Its all the landing pages from the original working website, with Login/Sign OUt functionality.
+Its all the landing pages from the original working website, with Login/Sign OUt functionality.Completed individually in 5 days.

 ## Functionalities :
 <ul>